-Figure 15 – Example Project No. 2: selected single control point, uniform vs. beta distributions
+Figure 15.
+Example Project No. 2: selected single monitoring point, uniform vs. beta distributions.

+5.1.3.
 Example Project No. 3: Long, Complex IT Project

-To evaluate the applicability of the proposed model in a real-life scenario, we used the data collected based on a real IT deployment project that consisted of 112 stochastic activities with an estimated duration of approximately one year.
-The project network is relatively complex and the critical path is frequently changing as the days go by and the activities’ durations are updated.
-There is no doubt that a project manager would find it extremely difficult to identify the optimal control points, and is likely to use one of the common heuristics presented above (i.e., maximum number of simultaneous critical activities).
+To evaluate the applicability of the proposed model in a real-life scenario, we used data collected based on a real IT deployment project that consisted of 112 stochastic activities with an estimated duration of approximately one year.
+The project network is relatively complex, and the critical path is frequently changing as time passes and the activities’ durations are updated.
+There is no doubt that a project manager would find it extremely difficult to identify the optimal monitoring points and is likely to use one of the common heuristics presented above (i.e., the maximum number of simultaneous critical activities).

-The proposed algorithm was applied to the data, and despite the relative complexity, identified the optimal monitoring points out of 240 potential points.
-Figure 16 shows the selected control point for both the beta and uniform distributions.
-As seen, the distribution type affects the outcome as well as the selected points, which are not necessarily similar, with the exception of a monitoring point at t=20, which is recommended by both cases and obtained the highest information gain in 50% of the simulations based on uniform distribution, and 20% of the simulations based on beta distribution.
-Such an example shows again the complexity in evaluating a priori the monitoring points in real-life projects.
+The proposed algorithm was applied to the data, and despite the relative complexity, it identified the optimal monitoring points from 240 potential points.
+Figure 16. shows the selected monitoring points for both the beta and uniform distributions.
+As shown in this figure, the distribution type affects the outcome as well as the selected points, which are not necessarily similar, with the exception of a monitoring point at t=20, which is recommended by both cases and obtained the highest information gain in 50% of the simulations based on the uniform distribution and 20% of the simulations based on the beta distribution.
+This example again shows the complexity in evaluating the monitoring points in real-life projects a priori.